joesan/joesan-me/content/post/mlandai/handling-missing-data.md

 ```

 **Pros**
-Can capture local patterns in the data.
+- Can capture local patterns in the data.
-Suitable for both continuous and categorical data.
+- Suitable for both continuous and categorical data.

 **Cons**
-Computationally expensive for large datasets.
+- Computationally expensive for large datasets.
-Sensitive to the choice of k and distance metric.
+- Sensitive to the choice of k and distance metric.

-6. Multivariate Imputation by Chained Equations (MICE)
-   MICE imputes missing values by modeling each feature with missing values as a function of other features in a round-robin fashion.
+6. **Multivariate Imputation by Chained Equations (MICE)** - MICE imputes missing values by modeling each feature with missing values as a function of other features in a round-robin fashion.

 ```python
 from sklearn.experimental import enable_iterative_imputer